Alberta

 My host at a guest house said, 'Waterton Lakes is no less beautiful than Banff or Jasper.'
 Can't really compare yet, but I'm sure those places supplement each other and each has its own unique features.

-The idea to connect the two national parks was brought up back in 1911 by the Waterton’s first park official, G. "Kootenai" Brown and the American Ranger, Henry "Death on the Trail" Reynolds.
+The idea to connect the two national parks was brought up back in 1911 by Waterton’s first park official, G. "Kootenai" Brown and the American Ranger, Henry "Death on the Trail" Reynolds.

 They realized that both parks share the same ecosystem which should not and could not be divided.
 Their idea finally went live in 1932, and both parks have been managed together since then.